ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/upgrade-io/hero-detail.component.ts" region="hero-detail-io"></code-example>

 Controller lifecycle hook methods `$onInit()`, `$onDestroy()`, and `$onChanges()` are another convenient feature that AngularJS 1.5 introduces.
-They all have nearly exact [equivalents in Angular][AioGuideLifecycleHooks], so organizing component lifecycle logic around them will ease the eventual Angular Classicupgrade process.
+They all have nearly exact [equivalents in Angular][AioGuideLifecycleHooks], so organizing component lifecycle logic around them will ease the eventual Angular Classic upgrade process.

 ## Upgrading with ngUpgrade

-The ngUpgrade library in Angular Classicis a very useful tool for upgrading anything but the smallest of applications.
+The ngUpgrade library in Angular Classic is a very useful tool for upgrading anything but the smallest of applications.
-With it you can mix and match AngularJS and Angular Classiccomponents in the same application and have them interoperate seamlessly.
+With it you can mix and match AngularJS and Angular Classic components in the same application and have them interoperate seamlessly.
 That means you don't have to do the upgrade work all at once, since there is a natural coexistence between the two frameworks during the transition period.

 <div class="alert is-helpful">